 - A Song of Ice and Fire:

 - Cersei Lannister has been called spectacularly beautiful since her youth, but age, motherhood, and alcohol are beginning to take their toll on her beauty by the fourth book.
 When she was young, she received a prophecy that a more beautiful queen would overthrow her.
-The books have dropped hints towards three contenders: Sansa Stark, whose gorgeous mom says that she will grow even more beautiful than her, Margaery Tyrell, who is described as pretty by every POV that interacts with her, and Daenerys Targaryen, who's reputed beauty is remarked upon even half a world away; for bonus points these girls are a Blond Brunette Redhead ensemble.
+The books have dropped hints towards three contenders: Sansa Stark, whose gorgeous mom says that she will grow even more beautiful than her, Margaery Tyrell, who is described as pretty by every POV that interacts with her, and Daenerys Targaryen, whose reputed beauty is remarked upon even half a world away.

 - Historically, Queen Sharra Arryn, Shiera Seastar and Ashara Dayne have been called this.